chillicode-dev/nuxt-js-boiler/CONTRIBUTING.md

 Another branches are used by developers and will be merged to `dev` branch in the future.

-To start development you got to stick to the following rules:
+To start development you should follow some rules:
 1. Fork from the current `dev` branch
-1. Start naming with the name of the type of action that we perform in this branch (`feature`, `hotfix`, `support`, `release`).
+1. Name branch with the type of action that you perform (`feature`, `hotfix`, `support`, `release`).
 For example: `feature/..`
-1. After the slash, put the task number from the task tracker and briefly describe the actions that you perform in this branch (only lowercase letters and a hyphen).
+1. After the slash, put the task number from the task tracker and briefly describe actions that you perform in this branch (only lowercase letters and a hyphen).
 For example: `feature/1337-responsive-header`
-1. After making the changes, make a Merge Request to `dev`
+1. After changes, create a Merge Request to `dev`

-Hence, the order of the merge is as follows:
+The order of the merge is as follows:
 ```
 feature/1-feature-title -> dev -> master
 ```

 #### Commits
 All commit names must be in English and begin with a capital letter.
-If the changes affected only one file, you should first indicate its name, for example:
+If the changes affected only one file, you should first insert its name, for example:
 ```
 Button.js: Change text styles
 ```